mcalla314/tkintertoy/docs/tutorial.rst

    help a beginning programmer.
 This method starts the event processing loop and is the heart of all GUIs.
 It handles all key presses and mouse clicks.
 Nothing will happen until this method is running.
 #.
+In order to get to this point, the user clicked on either the 'Ok' or 'Cancel' button.
    Test to see if the ``content`` dictionary contains anything.
-If it does, the user
-   clicked on the 'Ok' button.
+If it does, the user clicked on the 'Ok' button.
 Otherwise, the user clicked on the 'Cancel' button.
-   This line of code will not be reached until the user clicks on a button.
 #.
 Since the user clicked on the 'Ok' button, collect the contents of the
    name widget and add it to the "Welcome" string in the welcome widget.
 This shows how easy it is to get and set the contents of a widget using the given methods.
+To get the contents of a widget call the ``get()`` method.
+To change the contents of a widget call the ``set()`` method.
+The type of widget does not matter, ``get()`` and ``set()`` work for all widgets.
 Also, since all widgets are contained in the ``content`` directory of ``gui``, the programmer does not need to keep track of individual widgets, only their containing frames or windows.
 #.
 This line of code is reached only if the user clicked on 'Cancel' which
    emptied the ``content`` directory.
 In this case, the user is finished with the program.
 #.
 Break the infinite loop and exit the program.
 Notice the difference
-   between the program loop set up by the ``while`` statement and the event processing loop set up by the ``waitforUser()`` method.
+   between the infinite program loop set up by the ``while`` statement and the event processing loop set up by the ``waitforUser()`` method.
+Also note that when the user clicked on 'Cancel', the tkintertoy code exited, but the Python code that called tkintertoy was still running.
+This is why you must break out of infinite loop.

 So you can see, with 15 lines of code, Tkintertoy gives you a complete GUI driven application, which will run on any platform Tkinter runs on with little